-Andrew D. Herman is a trusted advisor and skilled litigator with nearly 25 years experience in all aspects of political law in Washington, D.C., and across the country.
-Andrew counsels corporations, labor unions, political committees and non-profits on compliance with federal, state and local rules governing political activity and policy advocacy.
+Andrew D. Herman is a trusted advisor and skilled litigator with nearly 25 years experience in civil and criminal law in Washington, D.C., and across the country.
+Andrew counsels corporations, labor unions, political committees, and non-profits on compliance with federal, state, and local rules governing political activity and policy advocacy.

 Elected officials, including members of both the United States Senate and House of Representatives, rely on Andrew's guidance for compliance with federal and state rules governing electoral campaigns and the duties and responsibilities of office holders.
 Andrew has represented dozens of Members of Congress in ethics investigations and related proceedings.

 Andrew also counsels national non-profit and corporate entities on issues involving public procurement and contracting, anti-corruption laws, lobbying disclosure and foreign agent regulations, and government conflict of interest laws.